 3. Diseases that are spread to people by mosquitoes include Zika virus, West Nile virus, Chikungunya virus, dengue, and malaria.

-See the full list captured by the Centers of Disease Control here.
+See the full list captured by the Centers for Disease Control here.
 Malaria remains the largest threat and impacts an estimated 214 million people worldwide.

-10. A successful integrated mosquito control strategy includes several tactics to eliminate mosquitoes and their habitat.
+10. A successfully integrated mosquito control strategy includes several tactics to eliminate mosquitoes and their habitat.
 Luckily, these pests can be effectively controlled with a comprehensive pest management approach starting with the first visit.
 Click here to learn more about our process.
-Life is good pest free!
+Life is good pest-free!